savoirtech/black-box-system-test-dmp/README.md

 - Fairly direct translation from the plugin config to Dockerfile / Docker Compose

-**NOTE** One notable disadvantage of the plugin is a lack of cleanup if the Maven build itself is interrupted.
+**NOTE** a notable disadvantage of the plugin is a lack of cleanup if the Maven build itself is interrupted.
 See the section below on "Cleanup after Interrupted Tests" for more information.